 The prevalence of undernourishment, as a share of the population, is the main hunger indicator used by the UN's Food and Agriculture Organization.

 The visualisation below shows the prevalence of undernourishment by world region.
 The chart focuses on the regions and countries with the highest share of undernourished people.
-Developed countries, as defined by the FAO, are not included in these regional estimates of the FAO since they estimate the share of undernourished people in developed countries to be below 5%.
+This is based on World Bank regional groupings (so may differ to the recent FAO estimates shown in the next section).
+High-income countries, as defined by the FAO and World Bank, are not included in these regional estimates since they estimate the share of undernourished people in developed countries to be below 5%.
 This means, for example, that Japan is not included in the estimate for 'Eastern Asia'.
 Those world regions in which the prevalence is below 5% over this period are also not included.